+Communications

+Humanities/Fine Arts

-Communications 3-6 credit hours Humanities/Fine Arts 3-6 credit hours Social and Behavioral Science 3-6 credit hours Mathematics/Physical Science/Life Science 3-6 credit hours
+Social and Behavioral Science

+Mathematics/Physical Science/Life Science

 Students must complete 15 semester credit hours of the degree at Lewis and Clark Community College.

 Programs offering an A.A.S.
 Degree are designed to enable graduates to enter occupations with a marketable skill, a high level of competency, and the ability to communicate effectively.
 Highly specialized courses combined with general education courses enable you to become employed in satisfying career fields.